lblod/form-content-service/README.md

 Running it in development mode and exposing port 9229 allows you to connect your debugger to the docker.

+### Project Structure

+The project follows the Model-view-controller (MVC) architecture.

+- Routing and anything Express related resides in `/controllers`.
+The routes should be simple methods that call services.
+- Services reside in `/services`.
+This is where the business logic and validations are.
+- Querries for the database or Comunica go in `/domain/data-access`.
+These query methods should only contain the means to query or mutate the data, and return the result in a format that the service understands.
+- Helpers reside in `/helpers` and contain functionality that is used in multiple services or querries.

 ## Model

 This service follows the semantic forms model and to that end uses the ember-submission-form-fields package.
 However, some extensions are needed and they may not have made it into the form spec yet.
 The main extensions are: listing form instance, defining the uri prefix for form instances, linking to other types (possibly forms) using dropdowns etc.